ShapDBM: Exploring Decision Boundary Maps in Shapley Space

-We presented ShapDBM, a new pipeline for generating DBMs using projected Shapley values to improve visual quality.
-We compare our approach to standard data-space-derived DBMs using metric evaluations on three datasets.
-Our method achieves similar quality on datasets where DBMs have previously been applied; and much higher quality on SVHN.
-Our experiments show that DBMs are not limited to using data-space projections and that data space \emph{transformations} (by Shapley but, possibly other methods) can improve visual quality of the resulting DBMs.
+We presented ShapDBM, a method that creates high-quality DBMs using projected Shapley values.
+Our method achieves similar or higher quality on three datasets \emph{vs} standard data-space DBMs.
+Our work shows that data space \emph{transforms} (by Shapley and possibly other methods) yield better maps and that such transforms deliver actionable insights that ML engineers can take from DBMs.